mew/SimpleStats/README.md

 1. Download from the [releases page](https://github.com/mew/SimpleStats/releases)
 2. Put jar into your mods folder
 3. When in game, set your Hypixel API key with /setkey

-## Credits
-Developers: Zunora, WaningMatrix and Befall
-Special thanks to LEGENDFF and littlemissmadivirus